 ✓ How we chose this plan:

-- We highlighted the most popular Optus network SIM-only and prepaid mobile plans on the 9th of March 2024.
+- We highlighted the most popular Optus network SIM-only and prepaid mobile plans on 3 July 2024.

 The Optus network isn’t quite as widespread as the Telstra network, but it still has great coverage and its MVNOs offer competitively priced plans with a decent chunk of data.
 Typically, popular Optus network plans may change based on whichever telco is offering the best deal at the time.